devanshi-j/Everything-about-5G/README.md

 Both the waves are transmiting to a single device, so the reciever is able to recieve multiple data at the same time.
 This the is the basic concept.
 So It improves the data scale.

+*One more advantage.
+MIMO

+both Antena's work on the same frequency channel & spectrum.
+The signals don't interfere with each other bcz MIMO incodes in the transmiters differently. in

+To understand simply
+If person 1&2 speak in diff languge they will not interfere with the people speaking in different language, even though all 4 of them are sitting in the same room.

+5. mmWave (millimeter wave)
+wavelength in in mm

+* Till now technologies have not been.l able to use the mmwaves efficiently.
+So, when 5G comes into frame, it will have 1 more advantage that this will solve the availiblity issue because mmWave has abundent spectarum.

+Bandwidth range
+400MHz-500MHz